 Ethnographers use a variety of tools and methods to observe communities, but one unifying characteristic is that he or she will ultimately participate with the target group as part of the study.
 The inevitability of affecting the behavior of the subjects is traded for learning through doing, as well as the exchange of relatively intimate personal thoughts that many subjects will only share after a substantial relationship and trust have been built.
-I have taken several anime pilgrimages—referred to by the community as seichijunrei (聖地巡礼 lit. holy land pilgrimage)—on my own, in which I was able to get more familiar with technical aspects of the activity.
+I have made several anime pilgrimages—referred to by the community as seichijunrei (聖地巡礼 sacred site pilgrimage)—on my own, in which I was able to get more familiar with technical aspects of the activity.
 However, my goal is not so much to master the behaviors as to learn how others employ them, and ultimately draw out their underlying motivations for undertaking them.

 When I first began looking at location use in anime, I noticed Kamakura seemed to appear an awful lot as the model for beach scenes, regardless of how far away the main location model might be.
 Having made the trip down a few times now, I realize the transit network is such that it’s not really difficult to get there from just about anywhere in Greater Tokyo.
 On this day, it was about a 50 minute trip from Ikebukuro, starting on the Shōnan-Shinjuku Line and changing to the Yokosuka Line at Yokohama Station.